+a) System b) Moment distribution c) Deflection (scaled up)

 Figure C.4 — Definition of the total rotation angle ϕrot,Ed based on displacements

-(normative) Reference Resistance Design Formulas for class 3 and 4 manufactured tubular piles loaded in longitudinal bending
+(normative) Reference resistance design formulas for class 3 and 4 manufactured tubular piles loaded in longitudinal bending

-Use of this Annex
+Use of this annex

-(1) This Annex gives additional rules to 8.9 tubular sections.
+(1) This annex gives additional rules to 8.9 tubular sections.
 It should be used to determine the resistance of tubular piles with predominant bending and, when applicable, combined with transversal load effects.

-(2) To verify all relevant combinations of loads of tubular primary piles in combined walls, the resistance calculated in this Annex should be applied in conjunction with the formulas in 8.9.
+(2) To verify all relevant combinations of loads of tubular primary piles in combined walls, the resistance calculated in this annex should be applied in conjunction with the formulas in 8.9.

 Scope and field of application